Reus Airport: Early years

 The airport was founded in 1935 by the Aeroclub de Reus.
-It served as a Republican base during the Spanish Civil War and after the fascist victory served as a Spanish Air Force base.
+It served as a Republican base during the Spanish Civil War and after the Nationalist victory served as a Spanish Air Force base.
 The base was demilitarised in the late 1990s and became a fully civilian airport administered by AENA, the Spanish airports authority.

 Development since the 2000s

 The airport has been a Ryanair base since October 2008 although for the winter 2009–2010 season Ryanair reduced the number of flights and destinations from Reus by a substantial amount.
 This reduction was only temporary for the winter months, and a full flight programme recommenced late March 2010.

 On 29 June 2011 Ryanair announced that their base would close on 30 October with the loss of 28 routes after failing to reach an agreement with the local government.
 Ryanair resumed some flights in March 2012, but they are operated by aircraft not based at Reus.